zoffixznet/IOwesomeness/Action-Plan.md

 ------------------------------

-### `IO::CatPath` and `IO::CatHandle`
+### Generalize `IO::ArgFiles` into `IO::Cat`

 **Current Behaviour:**
 - `IO::CatPath` and `IO::CatHandle` [have been removed pre-Christmas](https://github.com/rakudo/rakudo/commit/a28270f009e15baa04ce76e) and `IO::ArgFiles` handles the `$*ARGFILES` stuff

 **Proposed Change:**
 All of the changes are proposed for 6.d.

-We bring back a generalized version of what `IO::ArgFiles` currently does: an ability to seamlessly treat multiple handles as one.
+We implement `IO::Cat`—a generalized version of what `IO::ArgFiles` currently does: an ability to seamlessly treat multiple filehandles as one, in read-only mode.
+The current `IO::ArgFiles` is obsoleted by `IO::Cat`, but since

-If the idea is approved, more detailed design plan will be drafted first.
-Speaking in broad strokes, [in the past implementation](https://github.com/rakudo/rakudo/commit/a28270f009e15baa04ce76e), `IO::CatPath` looks superflous—the implemented methods merely delegate to `IO::CatHandle` and the unimplemented methods that `IO::Path` has don't make much sense in `IO::CatPath`.
+6.d language is additive and to be a more social with existing code, it is proposed for `IO::ArgFiles` to remain as simply `IO::ArgFiles is IO::Cat {}` and for `$*ARGFILES` to contain an `IO::ArgFiles` instance.

+An `IO::Cat` is `is IO::Handle` and is created via a `.new` method, with `:path` attribute that takes a list of `Str`, `IO::Path`, and `IO::Handle` (and by extension its subclass, `IO::Pipe`) objects.
+Mixing of types is allowed.
+`Str`s get turned into `IO::Path` at `IO::Cat`'s instantiation time.

+Any attempt to use any of the write methods or attempting to call `.open` in write, append, or exclusive modes throws. `.open` in read mode just returns `self`. `.seek` throws just as on `IO::Pipe`.
+All of the read methods operate the same as on a regular `IO::Handle`, going through the handles the object was instantiated with, opening any `IO::Path`s when their turn arrives.

+These are the broad strokes and since this is to be in 6.d, the implementation can be refined once first draft of it is done.

 ------------------------------